 There were far fewer yellow jackets pestering us this year, due in part to a rain shower.
 We were thus able to complete sorting the standard items onsite before they showed up in force.

-The Green Team was terrific, working diligently and keeping the stations in good order.
+The Green Team (Robin and Warren) was terrific, working diligently and keeping the stations in good order.
 We got thanks and compliments from many people, including a park ranger, so while the job is messy, it wasn’t thankless!

 The trailer (6×12) was large enough to hold all the collected compostables and recycling.